jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/Patron/JenSerge.jpeg" description="Jenny and Serge." maxwidth="600px" %}

 Follow [this link](https://jennyballif.com/introducing-patron-number-1-sergium) to read a short interview with Math Dad (and see the cartoon I drew for his Patron card in the Periodic Table of Patrons).
 You can see more of Math Dad in the weekly "Science Mom vs. Math Dad" videos we post each Friday.

+#### DID YOU DRAW THAT?

+Yep.
+I draw all my own comics and illustrations for the Science Mom Guides.

+#### HELP!
+MY FOLDABLE BOOK DIDN'T TURN OUT RIGHT!

+Folding these little books can be challenging, especially if you don't have a lot of practice with spacial puzzles or oragami.
+But don't fret!
+I have a video you can watch--it's the very first video I ever made--and it shows how to fold the books.
+Hopefully it helps you out.
+Sometimes a little practice is all you need.
+But if you find that you're still struggling to get it to turn out right, you can always cut the paper into 4 horizontal strips and glue it together by page numbers.

+{% include youtubeplayer.html id="https://www.youtube.com/embed/E0sS59oMBe0"%}

 #### HOW DO YOU START A YOUTUBE CHANNEL?